 Tags: Domestic Violence

-Organizations mentioned/involved: Pisgah Legal Services (PLS) (North Carolina), Legal Services of Southern Piedmont (LSSP) (North Carolina), Legal Aid of North Carolina (LANC)
+Organizations mentioned/involved: Pisgah Legal Services (PLS) (North Carolina), Charlotte Center for Legal Advocacy (formerly Legal Services of Southern Piedmont) (North Carolina), Legal Aid of North Carolina (LANC)

 As Ms. McLeod’s stories illustrate, domestic violence knows no income class.
 Nor can we suggest it belongs to only Democrats, Republicans, liberals, or conservatives.